MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_MicrosoftClickIDCheck.md

  1. You can use the Record feature in Edge Developer Tools to see if the auto-tagging parameter is removed by a redirect.

       1. Turn on **Record** in [Edge Developer Tools](https://go.microsoft.com/fwlink/?linkid=2178004) (select the black circle on the bottom bar in the **Network** tab).
 Enter the original final URL with the test *msclkid* appended into the address bar.
 Press **Enter** to load the URL.
-      1. Under the **Network** tab and **Headers** pane on the right, select some of the first requests listed—they will generally not be type-specific requests (no image or code file extensions).
+      1. Under the **Network** tab and **Headers** pane on the right, select some of the first requests listedâ€”they will generally not be type-specific requests (no image or code file extensions).
       1. Inside the request, look for an HTTP status code of 301 or 302.
 These codes indicate a redirect.
       1. Under the **Response Headers** section, look for the **Location** value, which indicates where the browser has been redirected.